mklauco/pwa2-library/README.md

       BookLoan::factory(15)->create();
    ```
    1. `php artisan migrate:fresh; php artisan db:seed`
 1. *Skip the BookLoanItem* (sk.
-Položka), it is a pivot table, and we will make it as the last one
+Položka), we will make it as the last one
 1. Create the BookPrintout MVC (sk.
 Exemplár)
    1. `php artisan make:model BookPrintout -a`
+   1. fill the rest by yourself :)
+1. Create the BookLoanItem MVC (sk.
+Položka)
    1. fill the rest by yourself :)

 ## prettify the look